Host an Intern

 - Company is keen to provide mentorship and guidance to their intern with regular feedback and progress checkpoints

-- Intern must have a desk and physical work location
+- Provided we are able to resume in-person internships, intern must be provided a desk and physical work location

 - Intern must be assigned projects that are meaningful and impactful towards the company’s product or services, and that have clear deliverables and milestones